The asymptotic Samuel function and invariants of singularities: Main results

-Since diagram (\ref{diagrama_presentacion}) commutes, we will be simultaneously using $\alpha(\zeta')$ and $\beta (\zeta')$ to denote the image in $\Spec(S)$ of a point $\zeta'\in \Spec(B')$.
-We will choose the first notation when we want to use the properties of the finite projection from $\Spec(B')$.
-The second notation will be convenient when we want to use the fact that $\zeta'$ is also a point in the smooth scheme $\Spec(R)$.
+Thus, statements (i), (ii) and (iii) of Theorem \ref{presentaciones_mult} hold for $S\subset B'$.
+In particular, we have a commutative diagram like (\ref{diagrama_presentacion}).
+With this notation, which we fix for the rest of the section, we will be simultaneously using $\alpha(\zeta')$ and $\beta (\zeta')$ to denote the image in $\Spec(S)$ of a point $\zeta'\in \Spec(B')$.
+We will choose the first notation if we want to use the properties of the finite projection from $\Spec(B')$.
+The second notation will be convenient to emphasize the fact that $\zeta'$ is also a point in the smooth scheme $\Spec(R)$.
+Sometimes we will use $V^{(d+e)}$ to refer to $\Spec(R)$.
+This will help us recall the dimension of the smooth ambient space where $\Spec(B')$ is embedded, and the space where the Rees algebra $\G^{(d+e)}$ is defined.
+And for similar reasons we occasionally will write $V^{(d)}$ for $\Spec(S)$, specially if the elimination algebra $\Gd$ of $\G^{(d+e)}$ is involved (see Section \ref{ElimAlg}).